Academic AdvisingBack To Top

 Students who wish to audit courses without earning credit must present evidence of their preparation for the course or courses in which they wish to enroll.
 Auditors are required to attend all classes but are not required to complete written course assignments or examinations.

 Students must first register for the course via CheckMarq, then request the audit option from the student’s college office with the Audit Request form located at Marquette Central.
-The deadline to request the audit option for each session is listed on the University Academic Calendar.Back To Top
+The deadline to request the audit option for each session is the last day to register for the class as listed on the Undergraduate Academic Calendar.Back To Top

 An undergraduate student must have earned 24 credit hours before being classified as a sophomore; 60 hours before being classified as a junior and 92 hours before being classified as a senior.Back To Top